TobyBackstrom/sparklib/README.md

 ![Horizontal top x axis](docs/images/sl-ax-horizontal-top-axis-and-chart.png)

 Axes are available for all sides of a chart (top, left, right and bottom).
-The example below uses a simple \<table> element to position the axes and line chart.
+The example below uses a HTML \<table> to position the axes and line chart relative to each other.

 ![Chart with top, left, right and bottom axes](docs/images/sl-ax-axes-and-chart.png)

-Each axis can be individually styled (line width, color, font, labels and tick positions).

 ## Further Reading